Neutron stars can shine a light on elusive lepton-flavor-violating dark matter: Results

 In the plot, we also present DM ID constraints derived from observations of the Cosmic Microwave Background (CMB) by the Planck collaboration~\cite{Planck:2018vyg} and from positron measurements by AMS-02~\cite{John:2021ugy}.
 Notably, these limits are based on the suppressed $s$-wave annihilation mode, $\chi\bar{\chi}\to e\mu$, which is sensitive to small values of $g_{\mu e}$.
 We rescale the more stringent existing bounds on DM annihilation into an $e^+e^-$ final state to account for the weaker impact of muons in the final state, cf. also recent analysis in Ref.~\cite{Liang:2025mfk}.
 As can be seen in the plot, the DM ID limits remain at most comparable to the muonium oscillation bound.
 A potential future improvement of these bounds by an order of magnitude in the annihilation cross section~\cite{Cooley:2022ufh,Wang:2025tdx} would help constrain $g_{\mu e}$ by an additional factor of a few.

 Instead, future observations of old NSs could provide significantly stronger constraints on this scenario, potentially by three orders of magnitude in $g_{\mu e}$ at sub-GeV masses.
 Remarkably, the DM-induced NS heating is primarily driven by $p$-wave secluded annihilations, $\chi\bar{\chi}\to aa$, with the subsequent ALP decay inside the star, $a\to\mu e$.
 These $p$-wave annihilations are much less suppressed than for DM ID due to two key effects: \textsl{i)} boosting of DM particles in the NS gravitational field, and \textsl{ii)} flavor blocking of their equilibration with the star's temperature, which enhances the characteristic DM velocity in the NS.

-While future observations of cold NSs with temperatures $T\sim \mathcal{O}(10^3~\textrm{K})$ would allow for strongly constraining the parameter space of the LFV DM model under study, discovering DM this way requires additional caution.
-Other NS heating mechanisms have been proposed that would not require DM capture.
-However, these mechanisms remain speculative and typically rely on additional assumptions about the NS's evolution and spin, cf. Ref.~\cite{Bramante:2023djs} for a review.
-Therefore, future observations of a population of old NSs with $T\gtrsim 2000~\textrm{K}$ could still be indicative of new physics.

-In the specific case of LFV DM, these observations will be especially important, as traditional DD and ID searches suffer from kinematical threshold effects and low interaction rates, respectively.
-If a LFV ALP signal were found in future accelerator facilities, observations of old NSs would allow us to connect this discovery to DM, therefore bridging the gap between particle physics and astrophysics in probing one of the few remaining thermal DM targets.
+Ultimately, these results highlight that NS heating provides a window into this elusive dark sector, probing LFV thermal targets in regions of the parameter space that are otherwise quite challenging to access.